tikv/rfcs/text/0072-online-bulk-load-for-rawkv.md

 1. use distributed computing framework `Spark` to read the source files, convert and encode the trained data into Key Value format,
 2. sample the Key Value pairs, calculate the region split points, and call `split region and scatter` API
 3. repartition the Key-Value pairs RDD according to the new Regions boundaries, and sort the Key-Value pairs of each partition, use the [ImportSST.RawWrite](#proto) to concurrently send the Key-Value pairs to the TiKV server and generate SST files on the TiKV server,
 4. use the [Ingest API](https://github.com/pingcap/kvproto/blob/release-5.0/proto/import_sstpb.proto#L53)
 to ingest the generated SST files into TiKV.

 ![Bulk Load](../media/bulk-load.png)

+###  Why `split region and scatter`

+There may be a situation that all the data to load belongs to one Region.
+In such case only one tikv-server instance will be used to process the bulk load requests.
+Before doing bulk load, we need to sample the Key Value pairs, calculate the region split points, and call `split region and scatter` API, so that most of the tikv-server instances can be used to process the bulk load requests.

 ### Proto